 - A home purchaser often receives a house location survey at the time of settlement.
 If you can’t locate your survey, contact the surveyor that prepared the survey, your settlement agent, attorney or lender to inquire if they have it.

-- Obtain plats from the Zoning Department.
+- Obtain plats from the Zoning Division.

 - Form deeds

 - Legal advice (including advice involving what language should be included in a deed and an opinion on the legal implications of language contained in a recorded)